RolePlayingAuto/AutoXpSquire/README.md

 - From the `Skill Settings` Tab tick the `buff` for any skill that you want registered as a buff.
 This will add the skill to `Buff Settings` Tab under `Settings` Tab.
 - Tick the `Activate` for the buff that you want it to be checked for and cast.
 - Under Settings -> Buff Settings click `Select Coordinates` and select the area you want the program to search for the buff icon.
 This is for you to select a specific part so that program doesnt recognize buff skill icon on skill bar or skill list and only checks buff icon location.
-- Current buff cast waiting time is 3 seconds to be changed to be dynamic later on.
+- Set the buff casting time (in miliseconds) and buff cooldowns (in seconds) at Settings -> Buff Settings, these are needed for smooth buffing and not try to buff while skill is on cooldown.